albar965/littlenavmap-manual/src/en/INSTALLATION.rst

    Note that this step also removes the userpoint database as well as the logbook and cannot be undone.

-The two folders which can be deleted are:
+The two directories which can be deleted are:

 -  Settings and databases: ``C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel``
 -  Online map cache: ``C:\Users\YOURUSERNAME\AppData\Local\.marble\data\maps\earth``